inducer/pycuda/doc/source/gl.rst

 .. note::

-    This functionality is scheduled for release 0.93 and only available from source-built versions from PyCuda's git tree.
+    This functionality is scheduled for release 0.93 and only available in source-built versions of PyCuda's git tree.

 .. module:: pycuda.gl